Interactive Jobs

 What is an interactive job?
 Why use interactive jobs?

 • Performing trial runs of a program that should not be done on a log-in node.
-Remember log-in nodes are in principle just for logging in!
+Remember login nodes are in principle just for logging in!

 • Testing a new setup, for example a new Conda configuration or a Snakemake workflow, in a realistic node environment.
-This prevents you from wasting time in a proper with waiting times, just for your job to fail due to the wrong packages being loaded.
+This prevents you from wasting time in a proper partition with waiting times, just for your job to fail due to the wrong packages being loaded.

 • Testing a new submission script or SLURM configuration.